For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 More on Chelmsford 1983

 Recently (13 Feb) I wrote of the wildly wrong published Balls Faced figures for some early ODIs in the 70s and 80s.
 Perhaps the worst was the pivotal ODI between Australia and India at Chelmsford in the 1983 World Cup, where the total balls faced did not remotely resemble the total balls bowled.
 I thought that there could be little additional information to be found, but Lawrie Colliver has come up with a partial score for the Indian innings that he recorded off the radio broadcast.
-(Lawrie was a teenager at the time, but is score looks well-recorded.)
+(Lawrie was a teenager at the time, but his score looks well-recorded.)

 I have appended the figures from this score, which covers the first session only, to the figures found elsewhere.
 There are columns for 1) the ‘official’ BF originally published in Frindall 1997, 2) my own estimates based on the Over numbers of the dismissals, and 3) the exact figures from the newly found score.